next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``vox_size``
      - ``[float,float,float]``
-     - X, Y, and Z dimensions of the voxels used in the voxelization of the hits.
+     - X, Y, and Z dimensions (in mm each one) of the voxels used in the voxelization of the hits.

    * - ``strict_vox_size``
      - ``bool``